Epilepsy as a consequence

 Epilepsy as a consequence of brain injury

 Epilepsy, in general, is caused by several factors.
 Hereditary factors play a role, in combination with environmental factors.
 Epilepsy can also be the result of brain damage.
 In some cases, an epileptic attack may be the cause of brain injury.
-See the page about oxigen deficiency.
+See our page about oxigen deficiency.

 Epilepsy caused by brain injury is most common in people who have had a stroke / CVA.
 In 10% of these people it occurs with one or more attacks.